Supporting local foodbank services

 If you require emergency food support:

-Brent Council have been making emergency food parcels available via 020 8937 6792, though their advice of 20 May is that they will now be an eligibility process.
+Brent Council made emergency food parcels available during lockdown via 020 8937 6792.
+However, there is now a much stricter eligibility process.

 You can also contact your local 'mutual aid' group (contact if you don't know yours already).